TIBHannover/VisE/README.md

 **2nd November 2020:** The paper was accepted at the IEEE Winter Conference on Applications of Computer Vision (WACV) 2021.

+**3rd November 2020:** Added supplemental material and visualizations for the ontologies presented in the paper.

 ## Supplemental Material

-Detailed information on the sampling strategy to gather event images, statistics for the training and testing datasets presented in Section 3.3, and results using different inference strategies (Section 4.2.3) are available in the [vise_supplemental.pdf](vise_supplemental.pdf).
+Detailed information on the sampling strategy to gather event images, statistics for the training and testing datasets presented in Section 3.3, and results using different inference strategies (Section 4.2.3) are available in the [vise_supplemental_material.pdf](vise_supplemental_material.pdf).

 We also provide different versions of the *Visual Event Ontologies (VisE-O)* and the *Ontologies* of the benchmark datasets.